Trewaters/security-README/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Trewaters/security-README/blob/master/security.md#license) in the `security.md` for details

 ## Acknowledgments